bmc/peoplegen-rust/README.md

 JSON files of this form are well-suited for ingesting into distributed systems such as Apache Spark, for processing with line-based Unix tools, etc.

+## License

+See the `LICENSE` file in the source distribution.
+(Basically, I don't care what you do with this code.
+Just don't bug me about it.)